SubMishMar/FCND-Motion-Planning/writeup_template.md

         SW = (1, -1, np.sqrt(2))
         NW = (-1, -1, np.sqrt(2))

 Besides this, I added a new a_star() implementation here which uses the voronoi approach.
 Because the grid based A* algorithm is very slow.
+Below is the implementation that can be found in planning_utils.py

 def a_star2(graph, h, start, goal):
     path = []
     path_cost = 0
     queue = PriorityQueue()